Constitution of Laos: Calls for greater democracy

-However, not all discussions of the draft constitution were perfunctory.
-Undoubtedly inspired by the examples of Eastern Europe and the Soviet Union—where the monopoly of power by communist parties had crumbled—a group of some forty government officials and intellectuals began criticizing the country's one-party system in a series of letters and meetings in April 1990.
+Inspired by the examples of Eastern Europe and the Soviet Union—where the monopoly of power by communist parties had crumbled—a group of some 40 government officials and intellectuals began criticizing the country's 1-party system in a series of letters and meetings in April 1990.
 Organized in the unofficial "Social Democratic Club," the group called for a multiparty system in Laos.
-One member of the group, an assistant to the minister of science and technology, submitted a letter of resignation to Prime Minister Kaysone in which he labeled Laos a "communist monarchy" and a "dynasty of the Politburo" declaring that the country should "change into a multi-party system in order to bring democracy, freedom and prosperity to the people."
+1 member of the group, an assistant to the minister of science and technology, submitted a letter of resignation to Prime Minister Kaysone in which he labeled Laos a "communist monarchy" and a "dynasty of the Politburo" declaring that the country should "change into a multi-party system in order to bring democracy, freedom and prosperity to the people."

 Criticism of the draft document gathered strength in the succeeding months; Laotian students in Paris, Prague, and Warsaw joined in the call for free elections.
-Criticism broadened as a group of young, educated party cadres associated with nonparty bureaucrats—many educated in France and Canada—targeted veteran party leaders.
+Criticism broadened as a group of party cadres associated with nonparty bureaucrats—some educated in France and Canada—targeted veteran party leaders.
 These groups charged that the new policies of the old guard were fostering corruption and increased social and economic inequality.
-It was not until October 1990 that the government finally cracked down on these calls for democratic reforms, with the arrest of several protesters, including a former vice minister in the State Planning Commission and a director in the Ministry of Justice who were sentenced to long prison terms in Houaphan.
+It was not until October 1990 that the government finally cracked down on these calls for democratic reforms, with the arrest of some protesters, including a former vice minister in the State Planning Commission and a director in the Ministry of Justice who were sentenced to prison terms in Houaphan.

-Thus, although the constitution purports to guarantee freedom of speech and petition and its framers give lip service to the desirability of public discussion, the ruling party sent a clear message with these arrests that it will not tolerate challenges to its exclusive exercise of power.
-Veteran party leaders were clearly more impressed by the political models of Vietnam and China than by the examples of Eastern Europe and the Soviet Union.
-Although willing to experiment with economic liberalization, party leaders seemed determined to retain political domination—if they could—through a Leninist-style party.
+Thus, while the constitution purports to guarantee freedom of speech and petition and its framers give lip service to the desirability of public discussion, the ruling party sent a message with these arrests that it will not tolerate challenges to its exclusive exercise of power.
+Some party leaders were more impressed by the political models of Vietnam and China than by the examples of Eastern Europe and the Soviet Union.
+While willing to experiment with economic liberalization, party leaders were deemed determined to retain political domination—if they could—through a Leninist-style party.